xyliatgithub/EN.650.654-Spring2026/LabThree/readme.md

 # Lab 3 - Snort

-In this lab assignment, you will get familiar with the network intrusion detection system of Snort.
+In this lab assignment, you will practice the network intrusion detection system of Snort.

 The goals of this lab include:
 1. To get you acquainted with Intrusion Detection Systems (IDSs)